FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 Use NOMAD’s **ELN** and **custom schema** functionalities!

 !!! warning "Attention"
-    The exercises have to be performed in a jupyter notebook (provided below) or in the same terminal/python session to retain the imported packages and defined variables during each step.
+    There are some steps in this section that can be performed programmatically or "manually" in the GUI.
+The programmable route is intended to be performed in the jupyter notebook provided below or in the same terminal/python session to retain the imported packages and defined variables during each step.

 ## Simulation setup steps